Keeping Up with the Times

 Human judgement is famously unreliable.
 In the 1930’s, the Nazis enjoyed widespread support in Germany.
 Did that make Nazism a good thing?
 In the 18th and 19th centuries, slavery was generally accepted as the norm by a majority of the American south.
 Did that make slavery a good thing?
 I am not comparing anyone to Nazis or slave owners.
 The point here is, if human beings can be misled on such a grand scale, how much more can they be misled on issues that are not so obvious.

-Bad habits that have developed over time can be hard to break.
-We may feel that change is impossible.
-Consequently, we may choose the path of least resistance.
-That is, we ignore God or we seek to rationalize our actions.
-When we find support from others who are like minded, we feel justified in going our own way.
-But as Christians we are called to a higher standard.
-In Romans 7:21-25 Paul writes of his own struggle:
+Bad habits can be hard to break.
+Consequently, we may choose to ignore God.
+We seek ways to rationalize our behavior.
+Finding support from like-minded people puts us at ease.
+But Christians are called to a higher standard.
+In Romans 7:21-25 Paul writes of his own struggle and reveals the solution to all our struggles:

 So, I find it to be a law that when I want to do right, evil lies close at hand.
 For I delight in the law of God, in my inmost self, but I see in my members another law at war with the law of my mind and making me captive to the law of sin which dwells in my members.
 Wretched man that I am!
 Who will deliver me from this body of death?
 Thanks be to God through Jesus Christ our Lord!